The Friends of Mere School (FOMS) - Mere School PTA

 Ice Lolly Friday:

-Each year we raise approx. £300 throughout the Summer, selling ice lollies in the playground after school on a Friday.
+Each year we raise approx. £300 throughout the summer, selling ice lollies in the playground after school on a Friday.
+Volunteers needed to do this.

 Fancy Dress Library:

 The Friends have a collection of fancy dress outfits which are available on loan for performances/dress up days at school.
-The clothes rails can be found in the parents' room and have proved very popular.
+The clothes rails can be found by the stage in the hall.
+Please ask at the school office for access.

 3. Who is on the Committee?